dvapelnik/centos66_php53_php-fpm/README.md

 You must use the volumes (volumes in docker-compose.yml or -v on native docker run at command line) if you want to use a unix socket for php-fpm.
 In another case, you must use the port - may be with port forwarding (just test it)

-You can find all environment variables in docker-compose.yml or Dockerfile (it as defaults here)
+You can find all environment variables in docker-compose.yml or Dockerfile (its as defaults here)